FBI continues investigation into deadly crash at Travis Air Force Base

 The FBI in Sacramento is searching for a motive.
 The driver, identified as 51-year-old Hafiz Kazi, a civilian with no connection to the base, what investigators found inside his SUV, was chilling.
 "Five propane tanks, a gym bag with personal effects, three phones, three gas cans, and several lighters," said Ragan.

 Authorities extracted a video from one of Kazi's phones and are analyzing it.
-It did not contain material connected to islamic extremism.
+It did not contain material pertaining to Islamic extremism.

 "That kind of freaks me out now," said Teddy Southern, who lives in Sausalito not far from where Kazi recently lived.